elasticio/elasticio.github.io/content/_components/shopify-admin-v2/index.md

 {% include img.html max-width="100%" url="img/example-3.png" title="Example 3" %}
 > **Please Note**: Additional fields are fields that can't be selected in `Basic fields` section.
 As rule, they are fields with specifying arguments or adding additional levels such as: `addresses{country}`.

 **4.** Select `Emit Behavior`.
-If it is needed to receive each object individually, use `Emit individually`, in other case, `Emit page` option - all objects will be returned in one array `result`.
-For example, lets use 'Emit individually'.
+If it is needed to receive each object individually, use `Emit individually`, in other cases, `Emit page` option - all objects will be returned in one array `result`.
+For example, lets use `Emit individually`.
 {% include img.html max-width="100%" url="img/example-4.png" title="Example 4" %}

 **5.** Specify `Number of search terms`: in example query we see 2 conditions, so set it to `2`.